Moneytree

-Moneytree, Inc. is a retail financial services provider headquartered in Tukwila, Washington, with branches in Washington, California, Colorado, Idaho, and Nevada.
-Moneytree offers payday loans, installment loans, prepaid debit cards, money orders, bill payment, Western Union transfers, auto equity and title loans.
+Moneytree, Inc. is a retail financial services provider headquartered in Tukwila, Washington, that offers payday loans, installment loans, prepaid debit cards, money orders, bill payment, Western Union transfers, auto equity and title loans.

+In 2019, Moneytree had around 120 branches in Washington, California, Colorado, Idaho, and Nevada and British Columbia.
+However, only 58 branches remain in 2026, and Moneytree no longer operates in Canada, though all of their products are now available through their website.

 In 2013, Moneytree won "Best Place to Work in Colorado" in the small business category.

 Origins

 In the early days, Moneytree used a gorilla suit in their advertisements.

 Moneytree first opened on October 31, 1983 in Renton, Washington as a check cashing store.
 Over the years, the business expanded its product lines to what it offers today.
 Dennis Bassford, an Idaho native and Boise State University alum, has been the CEO and owner since the inception, along with his brother David Bassford and his wife, Sara Bassford.

 The name refers to a common saying.

 Regulation and political influence

 As a retail financial provider, Moneytree is subject to laws as defined by the Consumer Financial Protection Bureau (CFPB) as well as applicable state and local laws.
-While Moneytree has not done much lobbying at the national level outside of donating to presidential campaigns, they have made several efforts to influence laws at the state level by lobbying legislatures in Nevada, Colorado, and their home state of Washington.
+While Moneytree has not done much lobbying at the national level outside of donating to presidential campaigns, they have made several efforts to influence and alter laws at the state level.
+Notable examples of this include bills in Nevada, Colorado, Idaho, Oregon, and their home state of Washington.